Anders Åslund: Work in Ukraine

-In 2016, Åslund was appointed to the supervisory board of Ukraine's 23rd largest bank, Kredyt Dnipro, owned by Ukrainian billionaire Viktor Pinchuk.
+In 2016, Åslund was appointed to the supervisory board of Ukraine's 23rd largest bank, Kredyt Dnipro, owned by Ukrainian oligarch Viktor Pinchuk.

 From July 2004-January 2005, Åslund co-chaired a Blue Ribbon Commission on a Reform Program for the Next Ukrainian President, sponsored by the United Nations Development Program.
-From September 2009-February 2010 Co-Chaired an Independent Commission of International Experts on Economic Reform for the Ukrainian Government, sponsored by the Swedish and Dutch governments.
+From September 2009-February 2010, he co-chaired an Independent Commission of International Experts on Economic Reform for the Ukrainian Government, sponsored by the Swedish and Dutch governments.
 From May 2014-April 2016, Åslund worked as an Advisor to the Ukrainian Minister of Economy.

 From January 2016-August 2020, Åslund was a non-executive director of Bank Credit Dnepr, Ukraine, and from June 2018-September 2020, he was a non-executive director of Ukrzaliznytsia (the Ukrainian state railways), Ukraine.
-He resigned in September 2020, complaining that “I feel neither wanted by the shareholder nor offered viable working conditions, while the legal liability is mine.”
-One and a half month after that Åslund had very publicly resigned in protest against the supervisory boards of Ukrainian state-owned companies not having been paid for half a year, President Volodymyr Zelensky’s then press secretary incorrectly claimed that he had been fired.
-From October 2020, the Ukrainian government started paying the supervisory board members the fees that were due again.
+He resigned in September 2020, complaining that "I feel neither wanted by the shareholder nor offered viable working conditions, while the legal liability is mine."